pulumi/pulumi-go-provider/README.md

 expect breaking changes as we fine tune the exposed APIs.
 We definitely appreciate community feedback, but you should probably wait to port any existing providers over.

+For detailed instructions on building providers with `infer`, see [infer/README.md](./infer/README.md).

 ## The "Hello, Pulumi" Provider

 Here we provide the code to create an entire native provider consumable from any of the